bradtaniguchi/ProduceConsume-OpSys341/README.md

 #### Observations
     Outputs are still dont in tandume, thus each printout may occur differently
     in different order, with definantly different numbers.
 As the execution of the threads
     is still done depending on the OS.
+But the logic will stay the same, with producers creating randomly generated numbers and consumers only consuming the correct filled places on the buffer.
+The mutex and semaphore locks will prevent race conditions, with all functions of the program working in tandem.

 ---

 #### Prompt